 As you may know, the secret to making an amazing, almost-authentic meringue is chickpea liquid, from the can.
 I wanted to replicate a marshmallow cream that can be used for frosting cupcakes, filling cupcakes and whoopie pies, and eating straight from the spoon.

 My friend Rachel over at Luminous & Grounded uses marshmallow root to make her own marshmallows.
-I've tried working on vegan marshmallows, but it's still a work in progress.
-I'll let you know when I break into it!
+I’ve tried working on vegan marshmallows, but it’s still a work in progress.
+I’ll let you know when I break into it!
 Marshmallow root can be found at most spice shops, specialty grocery stores, and on Amazon here.
-Marshmallow root tea should also do the trick in this recipe if you have trouble finding the actual root.
+If you can’t locate the real marshmallow core, marshmallow root tea should suffice in this recipe.

 This marshmallow fluff is so amazing – you can top lemon “meringue” pies with it and it will toast!
 These cupcakes – to be featured soon – have toasted meringue tops!

 1 can of chickpea liquid, beans saved for another use

 2 tsp. vanilla-infused bourbon (learn more about infusing your own liquors!)